rikkijprince/rikkijprince.github.io/experimental.md

 - **What is Existence** — An essay on the meaning of existence.
 - **Authentic Rebel** — It’s time to turn the tables on life’s impositions.
 - **The Never-Ending Question** — A short story for young teens.
+- **A Codex of Observations on Humanity** - Humanity seen from an alien perspective.